sinha-19/Cosmic-Chronicles/README.md

 ## License

-This project is licensed under the Apache License.
+This project is licensed.
 For more information, see the [LICENSE](LICENSE) file.